Brown leaves/brown spots: sunburn, water stress or cold?

 - Has it changed recently? (moved, season, new plant) → location stress.

-What you do:
+What to do:

 Cause 2: Too wet / root stress

-What you do:
+What to do:

 - Stop watering and let everything drain well.

-What you do:
+What to do:

 - Move the plant away from a cold window/door or drafty spot.

-What you do today (summary)
+What to do today (summary)

 - Potting soil check: dry vs. wet determines your first action.